-For each of Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby, we paid a base salary in 2019 in accordance with such executive's employment agreement.
-For 2020, the base salaries of these executives were reviewed by our Compensation Committee and Dr. Gomez, Ms. Abrams, Dr. Hruby, and Mr. Luckshire each received a 3% salary increase in accordance with his or her employment agreement, effective as of January 1, 2020.
+For each of Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby, we paid a base salary in 2020 in accordance with such executive's employment agreement.
+For 2021, the base salaries of these executives were reviewed by our Compensation Committee and Dr. Gomez, Ms. Abrams, Dr. Hruby, and Mr. Luckshire each received a 3% salary increase in accordance with his or her employment agreement, effective as of January 1, 2021.
+Additionally, Ms. Abrams' base salary was further adjusted in January 2021, and her employment agreement was amended and restated to reflect an increase in Ms. Abrams' working time commitment to SIGA.